gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Hybrid Traffic Generator: Choosing a Distribution of Cores Cont.

-The following function will find the biggest power of two that is smaller than the given number of cores.
+The following function finds the biggest power of two that is smaller than the given number of cores.

 ```python
         def biggest_power_of_two_smaller_than(num_cores: int):